Evolution of Linear Perturbations under Time-Dependent Hubble Friction I: SR-USR-SR Inflation: Introduction

 Additionally, a characteristic imprint of the SR-USR transition is the dip structure in the linear power spectrum.
 This non-trivial feature emerges on the large scales, making it a prominent and observationally accessible signature for testing the USR phase or other non-attractor dynamics~\cite{Cielo:2024poz}.
 At leading order, Ref.~\cite{Carrilho:2019oqg} argued that the dip of $\mathcal{P}_{\mathcal{R}}(k)$ is zero, arising from the exact cancellation between the constant mode and a negative growing mode of $\mathcal{R}_{k}$.
 This explanation, however, contradicts numerical results that show a non-zero dip.
 Recently, Ref.~\cite{Fujita:2025imc} employed the $\delta N$ formalism to analyze the dip structure and the non-linearity in presence of non-attractor phase(s), demonstrating that the conjugate field momentum is crucial for the dip structure.
 Reference~\cite{Briaud:2025hra} developed a transfer-matrix formalism to study the linear curvature power spectrum in the presence of non-attractor phase(s), showing that the amplitude at the dip always scales as the inverse square root of the peak amplitude.

-In this paper, we revisit the linear curvature power spectrum within the conventional SR-USR-SR inflationary framework featuring instantaneous transitions.
+In this paper, we revisit linear curvature power spectrum in the conventional SR-USR-SR inflationary framework with instantaneous transitions.
+Our analysis is confined strictly to linear tree-level perturbation theory.
+Within this well-defined theoretical boundary, we aim to resolve long-standing ambiguities about the origin and full spectral structure of the curvature power spectrum in this minimal scenario.
 Adopting the junction method and asymptotic expansions of Hankel functions as in Refs~\cite{Byrnes:2018txb, Carrilho:2019oqg}, we show that by consistently retaining the dominant contributions, the finite dip in $\mathcal{P}_{\mathcal{R}}(k)$ can be naturally explained within linear perturbation theory without requiring multiple or smooth transitions.
 Moreover, we demonstrate that this dip arises from the cancellation between two growing terms in the power spectrum.
 Additionally, for the first time, we derive appropriate asymptotic expressions that capture the time evolution of power spectra across SR–USR–SR transitions over various $k$ regimes, as illustrated in Fig.~\ref{fig:k_regimes}.
-These simple analytical results are straightforward to compute theoretically and provide robust experimental tests, helping impose more reliable constraints on USR inflation with future CMB observations.
+These simple asymptotic analytical results are straightforward to compute theoretically and provide robust experimental tests, helping impose more reliable constraints on USR inflation~\cite{Byrnes:2018txb, Fujita:2025imc}.

 The key to deriving accurate asymptotic expressions for the linear curvature power spectrum lies in systematically identifying the dominant contributions.
 To do so, we propose three simple systematic rules to guide the construction of asymptotic expansions across transitions: